MultiScaleStochasticModelingLab/MCsim-biological-geometry-creation-tool/README.md

 > Replace _TheNameOfYouInputFile.txt_ by the name of your input file.

 > [!TIP]
-> You can file an example of input file, called *inputfile_template.txt*, in the repository.
+> You can find an example of input file, called *inputfile_template.txt*, in the repository.

 #### Mode 2: GUI.